-- (1) Minimum thresholds implemented by the QCB, including a "capital conservation buffer" of 2.5 per cent. (to be met by CET1 - (2) Under the QCB Basel III requirements, the QCB has the discretion to implement an additional "countercyclical buffer" during periods of excessive credit growth that would increase capital adequacy ratio requirements by up to 2.5 per cent. - (3) The Total Capital / Risk-Weighted Assets ratio is inclusive of the ICAAP capital charge of 1 per cent., which constitutes the minimum buffer and became effective from December 2016.
-This minimum charge calibration is subject to periodic review by the QCB, and the QCB may, upon its discretion, impose a revised minimum ICAAP charge. - (4) QNB, having been identified as a DSIB by the QCB, is subject to an additional "DSIB buffer" of 2 per cent. (to be met by CET1 capital).
-The DSIB buffer has been and will continue to be phased in from 2016 to 2019 at 0.5 per cent. per year.
+- (1) Minimum thresholds implemented by the QCB, including a "capital conservation buffer" of 2.5 per cent. (to be met by CET1 capital). - (2) Under the QCB's Basel III requirements, the QCB has the discretion to implement an additional "countercyclical buffer" during periods of excessive credit growth that would increase capital adequacy ratio requirements by up to 2.5 per cent.
+The QCB retained the countercyclical buffer at 0.0 per cent. for the year ending 31 December 2019. - (3) The Total Capital / Risk-Weighted Assets ratio is inclusive of the ICAAP capital charge of 1.0 per cent., which constitutes the minimum buffer and became effective from December 2016.
+This minimum charge calibration is subject to periodic review by the QCB, and the QCB may, upon its discretion, impose a revised minimum ICAAP charge. - (4) QNB, having been identified as a DSIB by the QCB, is subject to an additional "DSIB buffer" of 2.5 per cent. (to be met by CET1 capital).
+The DSIB buffer has been fully phased in now (over four years from 2016 to 2019 at 0.625 per cent. per year).
 The QCB may, at its discretion, increase this DSIB buffer to up to 3.5 per cent.